vuestorefront/vue-storefront/packages/core/docs/advanced/performance.md

 ## Configuration

-`nuxt.config.js` file contains contains few `buildModules`, one of which is `@vue-storefront/nuxt`.
+`nuxt.config.js` file contains few `buildModules`, one of which is `@vue-storefront/nuxt`.
 It already has some options passed to it, however there are few more, which are not used by default:

 ```javascript
 // nuxt.config.js